unity-oc/Overclocking-Wiki/docs/AMD/AM3.rst

 Introduction
 ================

-AM3 succeeded :doc:`AM2+` and is closely related to it.
+AM3 succeeded :doc:`AM2+` and is closely related to it, was succeeded by :doc:`AM3+`, with which it is also related.
-It uses the :doc:`/Memory/DDR3` memory standard and was succeeded by :doc:`AM3+`, with which it is also related.
+It uses the :doc:`/Memory/DDR3` memory standard but its CPUs can be inserted into :doc:`AM2+` sockets and therefore also have :doc:`/Memory/DDR2` IMCs.

 Key Facts & Figures
 ====================